leafpetersen/dep-generic-methods/proposal.md

 the existing Dart language.
 The additional syntax required is small.
 Prenex polymorphism matches the style of top level class genericity already present in Dart.
-Implicit instantiation with dynamic is a natural analog of the current Dart semantics for implicit instantation of generic class types.
+Implicit instantiation with dynamic is a natural analog of the current Dart semantics for implicit instantiation of generic class types.

 The choice of subtyping rules along with implicit instantion allows generic code to integrate fairly cleanly with non-generic code, and provides a migration path